Girl: Violence against girls

 Child marriages, where girls are married at young ages (often forced and often to much older husbands) remain common in many parts of the world.
 They are fairly widespread in parts of the world, especially in Africa,Marrying too young, End child marriage United Nations Population Fund (2012), See page 23 South Asia, Southeast and East Asia,PHILIPPINES: Early marriage puts girls at risk IRIN, United Nations News Service (January 26, 2010) the Middle East,Child marriage still an issue in Saudi Arabia Joel Brinkley, San Francisco Chronicle (March 14, 2010) Latin America, and Oceania.
 The ten countries with the highest rates of child marriage are: Niger, Chad, Central African Republic, Bangladesh, Guinea, Mozambique, Mali, Burkina Faso, South Sudan, and Malawi.

 Child sexual abuse (CSA) is a form of child abuse in which an adult or older adolescent uses a child for sexual stimulation.
 In Western countries CSA is considered a serious crime, but in many parts of the world there is a tacit tolerance of the practice.
 CSA can take many forms, one of which is child prostitution.
 Child prostitution is the commercial sexual exploitation of children in which a child performs the services of prostitution, for financial benefit.
 It is estimated that each year at least one million children, mostly girls, become prostitutes.
 Child prostitution is common in many parts of the world, especially in Southeast Asia (Thailand, Cambodia), and many adults from wealthy countries travel to these regions to engage in child sex tourism.

 In many parts of the world, girls who are deemed to have tarnished the 'honor' of their families by refusing arranged marriages, having premarital sex, dressing in ways deemed inappropriate or even becoming the victims of rape, are at risk of honor killing by their families.

 Health

 Girls' health suffers in cultures where girls are valued less than boys, and families allocate most resources to boys.
 A major threat to girls' health is early marriage, which often leads to early pregnancy.
 Girls forced into child marriage often become pregnant quickly after marriage, increasing their risk of complications and maternal mortality.
 Such complications resulting from pregnancy and birth at young ages are a leading cause of death among teenage girls in developing countries.
 Female genital mutilation (FGM) practiced in many parts of the world is another leading cause of ill health for girls.

+Girls during adolescence to early adulthood are often to have eating disorders than boys.